luisapmarques/Tcruzi-cheminformatics/README.md

 ### Google Colab (recommended)
 1. Upload `Tcruzi-cheminformatics.ipynb` to Google Colab
-2. Upload `data/tcruzi_bioactivity_dataset.csv` to the Colab session or mount Google Drive
+2. Upload `Tcruzi_bioactivity_dataset.csv` to the Colab session or mount Google Drive
 3. Run **Section 1** only if you wish to reproduce the data collection step (optional)
 4. Run **Section 2** for all ML analyses — it loads the curated dataset directly